Burlington Twp., NJ, Man Found Guilty For Fatal Shooting at Medical Office - NewsBreak

 The Camden County Prosecutor’s Office is investigating a shooting during an attempted gas station robbery in Lindenwold Monday night.
 The incident happened around 10:00 at the Gastrol station at 500 East Gibbsboro Road.
 At the scene, Camden County Prosecutor Grace MacAulay's office says Lindenwold Police located a 50-year-old Marlton...

-The Pleasantville Police Department has asked for help finding a missing city teen who hasn't been seen since Thursday, Feb 9.
-Police say Erika Dominguez-Juarez,15, was last seen on her way to school early Thursday.
-What makes this particular missing child situation so concerning is that Erika has a history of self-harm.
+The Pleasantville Police Department has asked for help finding a missing city teen who hasn't been seen since Thursday, February 9th.
+Police say Erika Dominguez-Juarez, 15, was last seen on her way to school early Thursday.
+What makes this particular missing child situation so concerning is that Erika has a...

 24-year-old Woman With Only Minor Injuries After Demolishing Pole in Egg Harbor Twp., NJ